grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### ha_advertise_address

-Explicit IP address and port to advertize other Grafana instances.
+Explicit IP address and port to advertise other Grafana instances.
 The port is used for both TCP and UDP.

 ### ha_peers